dexterpratt/beng_203_project/README.md

-# BENG 203 Class Project
+# BENG 203 Class Project - group 14

 This repo was started from the AD_Prediction_blood repo